open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flipt/README.md

 ## Using the Flipt Provider with the OpenFeature SDK

-To create a Flipt provider you should define provider and pass in the instance `url` (required), `defaultNamespace` and `token`.
+To create a Flipt provider, you should define the provider and pass in the instance `url` (required), `defaultNamespace` and `token`.

 ```csharp